SanyamSwami123/Software-Requirement-Specification-Format/README.md

 #### Design Constraints
 In this, constraints which simply means limitation or restriction are specified and explained for design team.
 Examples may include use of a particular algorithm, hardware and software limitations, etc.

+#### Non-Functional Attributes :
+In this, non-functional attributes are explained that are required by software system for better performance.
+An example may include Security, Portability, Reliability, Reusability, Application compatibility, Data integrity, Scalability capacity, etc.